 Dystopias?
 The one in which I rule you puny humans.

 HQ?
-A shape-shifting trans-dimensional vimana initially located within Hell Mountain Fortress in the Himalayan Kingdom of Garudastan, but now temporally and spatially unmoored and occupying the same XYZT coordinates as my spectacles.
-(All visa enquiries via the Embassy of Garudastan, At the ruined mansion, Grand Cabaret, Mauritius).
+A shape-shifting trans-dimensional vimana (TARDIS?
+Pah!); initially a strange tower in the Himalayan Kingdom of Garudastan, but now temporally and spatially unmoored and occupying the same XYZT coordinates as my hat.
+Visa enquiries should be ECHO'd to NUL via the Embassy of Garudastan, Grand Cabaret, Mauritius; an ironically named tiny village near the larger town of Petite Cabaret, NE of Dead Man Island.
+Only some of that is satire.

 Location?
 Pssst!
 Behind you!

 Roy?
-Why, pray tell, does a Hindu chap possess the Norman–Frankish–Gaelic–(and yes, also Indian) derived forename?
+Why, pray tell, does a Hindu chap possess a Norman/Frankish/Gaelic derived forename?
+For a start, it's also an Indian name, but here we go.
 Dad's given name was supposed to be "Rohit", but the colonial British registrar's ears couldn't cope with something quite so Indian and wrote "Roy" on the birth certificate.
 When I was born, I was named after Dad.

 Seriously?
 You actually read all the way down to here?
 What is wrong with you?
 There, there, have a scrumptious sherbet lemon.